kattemolle/QuanTile/README.md

 ```

 ---
 (**Optional**) For visualization, we convert the above circuit to OpenQasm 3, and visualize it with Qiskit.

-(If you want to run this, first install Qiskit with qasm3 capability by running `pip install qiskit'[qasm3-import]'` or `pip install qiskit[qasm3-import]` in bash.
-It is not included in the standard installation of QuanTile)
+NOTE : The below is just for visualization of the circuit with Qiskit and otherwise unrelated to QuanTile.
+If you want to run this, first install Qiskit with qasm3 capability by running `pip install qiskit'[qasm3-import]'` or `pip install qiskit[qasm3-import]` in bash.
+It is not included in the standard installation of QuanTile.
+Qiskit orders qubits differently from python instance to python instance; this may lead Qiskit to throw errors (unrelated to QuanTile) with the manual wire orderings used below.

 ```python